Egyptians vote in 2nd stage of parliamentary election

-CAIRO (AP) — Egyptians began voting Saturday in the second and final stage of the country’s parliamentary elections, after a relatively low turnout in the first stage that embarrassed the government of President Abdel-Fattah el-Sissi.
+CAIRO (AP) — Egyptians began voting Saturday in the second and final stage of the country’s parliamentary elections, after a relatively low turnout in the first round that embarrassed the government of President Abdel-Fattah el-Sissi.

 Polling centers opened at 9 a.m. in 13 of Egypt’s 27 provinces, including the capital Cairo and the restive northern part of the Sinai Peninsula.
-El-Sissi casted his ballot early Wednesday in Cairo’s Heliopolis district, according to his office.
+El-Sissi cast his ballot early Saturday in Cairo’s Heliopolis district, according to his office.
 More than 31 million people are eligible to vote in this stage.

 Critics say the 596-seat legislature will largely resemble the previous one, which was little more than a rubber stamp for the president’s policies, leaving the former military general with almost unchecked powers.